-If you are a passenger and fail to identify the driver, and the police cannot establish the identity of the driver, you can possibly be prosecuted for being "in charge" of the vehicle.
+If you are a passenger and fail to identify the driver, and the police cannot establish the identity of the driver, you could be prosecuted for being "in charge" of the vehicle.

-A person disqualified for more than 2 years, may after 2 years, apply to the court that imposed the ban to have the remaining period of disqualification removed.
-They must appear in person and must satisfy the court that:
+A person disqualified for more than 2 years, if they have not been ordered to re-sit their driving test, may after 2 years, apply to the court that imposed the driving disqualification to have the remaining period of disqualification removed.
+More information can be found here.

 A person may also be offered the chance to complete a drink driving rehabilitation course by the sentencing courts.
-Completing the course will reduce the length of any ban by not less than three months and up to 25% of the total period of disqualification.
+Completing the course will reduce the length of any ban imposed by up to 25% of the total period of disqualification.
 A person cannot demand to be allowed to complete the course, it is at the discretion of the courts whether they give a person the opportunity or not.

 Introduced in 1983 was the ‘High Risk Offender’ (HRO) scheme.
 This scheme is intended to

 After a high risk offenders period of disqualification has expired, a high risk offender must satisfy the DVLA of their fitness to drive before their driving licence will be issued to them.
 This is achieved by taking and passing a DVLA medical.

 High Risk Offenders are drivers who: